trissylegs/kern/README.md

-Due to the fact that saving SIMD registers takes a FXSAVE instruction we disable SIMD and floating point (Sys-V abi needs SIMD for float args/return)
+Due to the fact that saving SIMD registers takes a FXSAVE instruction we disable SIMD and floating point (Sys-V abi needs SIMD for float args/return) you will need to specially compile a patched verion of libcore for x86-unknown-none-gnu.

-So you will need to specially compile a patched verion of libcore for x86-unknown-none-gnu.
+ (See bellow for a link)

 ## Bugs: